 Local Authorities as Climate Champions

 Palembang was represented by the city’s Head of Cooperation Division of Palembang Sri Maryati.
-She mentioned that according to the Greenhouse Gas (GHG) inventory the city conducted, there are 21 sources of GHG emissions, with settlements contributing the most (22 per cent of total emission).
+She mentioned that according to the Greenhouse Gas (GHG) inventory the city conducted, there are 21 sources of GHG emissions, with settlements contributing the most (22 percent of total emissions).

 Enabling Environment for Climate Actions